DephyInc/Actuator-Package/Python/README.md

 # Actuator-Package
-FlexSEA Rigid actuator package library and sample programs for Python
+FlexSEA-Rigid Actuator Package library and sample programs Please refer to README.html for all the details.